Self-contained two-layer shallow water theory of strong internal bores: Two-layer SW model

 Since $\alpha$ is a dimensionless constant, it can depend only the ratio of densities, which is the sole dimensionless parameter in this problem.
-As $\mathit{\Pi_{x}}$ is supposed to vanish when the top layer density $\rho^{-}$ becomes small and the two-layer system reduces to that of the single layer, (\ref{eq:upm}) suggests that $\mathit{\Pi_{x}}$ has to be determined solely by the top layer in this limit.
+As $\mathit{\Pi_{x}}$ is expected to vanish when the top layer density $\rho^{-}$ becomes small and, thus, the two-layer system reduces to single layer, Eq. (\ref{eq:upm}) suggests that, in this limit, $\mathit{\Pi_{x}}$ has to be determined solely by the top layer.
 As discussed above, this corresponds to $\alpha\rightarrow1$.
-In the opposite limit of a small density difference, $\alpha\rightarrow0$ can be expected,which corresponds to both layers affecting $\mathit{\Pi_{x}}$ with equal weight coefficients.
-In the following, the propagation velocities of strong internal bores resulting from the mass and generalized momentum conservation equation with various $\alpha$ values will be considered and compared with available experimental and numerical results.
+In the opposite limit of a small density difference, one can expect $\alpha\rightarrow0,$ which corresponds to both layers affecting $\mathit{\Pi_{x}}$ with equal weight coefficients.

+In the following, the propagation velocities of internal bores resulting from the mass conservation equation (\ref{eq:h}) and the generalized momentum equation (\ref{eq:U-gen}) with various $\alpha$ will be considered and compared with the available experimental and numerical results.

-We shall also need an energy equation which is obtained for each layer by multiplying (\ref{eq:upm}) with $U$ and using (\ref{eq:h}):
+To determine which of several possible solutions are physical, we will need also an energy equation.
+Multiplying Eq. (\ref{eq:upm}) for each layer with $U$ and using Eq. (\ref{eq:h}), we obtain